26 October 2022

 At Munduk Moding Plantation, Caffeination Meets Relaxation

 A few months ago, I received the invite of dreams — to attend a meeting in Bali.
 I was also able to fly out 10 days early to take some much-needed holiday before the work part.
 Cue several weeks of intensive research into where I should go and how I should spend my time.
-And one place soon emerged as a top priority: Munduk Moding Plantation, a resort and coffee farm in the mountains of north Bali.
+And one place soon emerged as a top priority: Munduk Moding Plantation, a beautiful resort and coffee farm in the mountains of north Bali.

 Munduk turned out to be a great first stop on a rather hectic whistlestop tour of Bali.
 After a two-hour wait to get out of Ngurah Rai International Airport and a two-and-a-half-hour drive north through the traffic of Denpasar and then the winding mountain roads up to Munduk, I was more than ready for some R&R. Surrounded by jungle and farmland, with views of Bali's northwest coast on clear days and of the looming dark peaks of distant mountains, Munduk Moding Plantation is located in a beautiful, peaceful setting.
 It's one of the loveliest hotels I've ever stayed in!
 I was there during the rainy season: this meant that it tended to be sunny (or, at least, dry) in the mornings before torrential rain arrived every afternoon.